What can you buy with HSA funds?

 What can HSA be used for?

 The IRS determines what qualifies as a medical expense.
-General qualified health care expenses include insurance premiums, annual exams, lab fees, scans, eye exams, dental treatments and surgeries.
+General qualified health care expenses include insurance premiums (HSA only), annual exams, lab fees, scans, eye exams, dental treatments and surgeries.

 Further qualified medical expenses include: